valtimo-platform/valtimo-documentation/release-notes/major10/10.0.0/valtimo-backend-libraries.md

 * **Removed JWT configuration properties**

-  The properties `valtimo.jwt.base64encoding` and  `valtimo.jwt.tokenValidityInSecondsForRememberMe` have been removed as they were used in a closed-source module that is no longer supported.
+  The properties `valtimo.jwt.base64encoding` and  `valtimo.jwt.tokenValidityInSecondsForRememberMe` have been removed as they were used in a module that is no longer supported.

 Instructions on how to migrate to this version of Valtimo can be found [here](migration.md).